krzysztofk95/licenseDetector/README.md

 This is a simple license plate detector in C++ language.

-Project base on Raspberry Pi 3 Model B+ with Camera Board V2.
+Project is based on Raspberry Pi 3 Model B+ with Camera Board V2.

 Demo images attached: